 The process of breeding a Labradoodle begins with the initial breeding of a Lab to a Poodle.
-This initial breeding is referred to as "F1" in the breeding vernacular.
+This initial breeding is referred to as “F1” in the breeding vernacular.
 Next, the offspring are bred back to a Poodle, in order to reinforce the Poodle genetics into the cross.
-This puppy from this second breeding is typically referred to as "F1b".
+This puppy from this second breeding is typically referred to as “F1b”.
 Subsequently, their offspring are bred Labradoodle to Labradoodle.
-After several generations of this Labradoodle-to-Labradoodle breeding, the offspring become Multi Generation Labradoodles.
+After several generations of this LabradoodlSummer coat Australian labradoodlee-to-Labradoodle breeding, the offspring become Multi Generation Labradoodles.
 Throughout this process, a multi-generation dog may be bred back to a poodle four out of every nine generations to reinforce the poodle genetics.
-The American Labradoodle is typically 1st generation or maybe 2nd generation and early crosses cannot guarantee the non-allergenic and non-shedding results.
+The American Labradoodle is typically 1st generation or maybe 2nd generation and early crosses cannot guarantee the allergy friendly and non-shedding results.
+Although they do not shed like most breeds, they do lose hair like people do.
 The Multi-Generation Australian Labradoodle is not only Lab and Poodle but came from the old lines that infused the Curly Coated Retriever, Irish Water Spaniel and both the English and American Cocker Spaniel to get just the right traits that the Multi-Generation Australian Labradoodle is prized for today.

-The Multi-Generation Australian Labradoodle is non-allergenic and typically does not shed.
-When they are brushed you will find hair in the brush like you do when you brush your own hair.
+The Multi-Generation Australian Labradoodle is allergy friendly and typically does not shed like most other breeds.
+However, when they are brushed you will find hair in the brush like you do when you brush your own hair.
 At Blue Star we sell only Multi-Generation Australian Labradoodles.
-The remarkable qualities displayed by Multi-Generation Australian Labradoodles explain why they cost more than 1st or 2nd Generation American Labradoadles, and also why people who want an allergy-friendly, non-shedding dog who have the "look" of a true Multi-Generation Labradoodle need to make sure when they buy that they are getting a Multi-Generation dog and not an early cross.
-Also, the American Labradoodle typically is not thoroughly Health Tested like the Australian Labradoodle before breeding.
+The remarkable qualities displayed by Multi-Generation Australian Labradoodles explain why they cost more than 1st or 2nd Generation American Labradoadles, and also why people who want an allergy-friendly, basically non-shedding dog who have the “look” of a true Multi-Generation Labradoodle need to make sure when they buy that they are getting a Multi-Generation dog and not an early cross.
+Also, the American Labradoodle generally is not thoroughly Health Tested like the Australian Labradoodle before breeding.

 All the Blue Star Breeding Dogs enjoy being loving family companions but also have gotten top scores on their Health and Temperament Testing.
 Their Health Testing includes the Orphopedic Foundation for Animals Hips/Eblows to insure strong hips with NO hip dysplasia, tested to insure that they do not carry the gene for 11 different diseases, blood testing to insure healthy liver, kidney and thyroid function, no diabetes and their eyes are CERF Certified by an Opthomologist Vet to insure that there are no cataracts, glaucoma or any other eye diseases.

-Testing starts when these precious puppies are 8 weeks old when they are evaluated for Temperament and Structure by Pat Hastings of Dog Folk particularly when I plan to retain one of the puppies from the litter and we are looking for the Best of the Best "Breeding Quality".
-Typically, you're lucky if you get 1 puppy that would score high enough to be considered "Breeding Quality" by Pat's strict scoring standards.
+Testing starts when these precious puppies are 8 weeks old when they are evaluated for Temperament and Structure by Pat Hastings of Dog Folk particularly when I plan to retain one of the puppies from the litter to carry on the wonderful traits of the Sire and Dam, we are looking for the Best of the Best “Breeding Quality”.

-In addition to being non-allergenic and as non-shedding as possible, Australian Labradoodles are known for their characteristically wavy or curly incredibly soft fleece coats, their intelligence, their upbeat joyful nature and their incredibly friendly temperaments.
+In addition, Australian Labradoodles are known for their characteristically wavy or curly incredibly soft fleece coats, their intelligence, their upbeat joyful nature and their incredibly friendly temperaments.
 As such, it is no surprise that these dogs have become among the most beloved breeds in America and throughout the world.
 At Blue Star Labradoodles, it is our mission to bring you the most healthy, most gentle temperament and most loving Multi-Generation Australian Labradoodles possible.

 The Australian Labradoodle can come in a number of different colors, including Apricot, Red, Cream, Chocolate, Black, Silver, White, and 2 colors, ie. White with a number of other colors.
 When they are 2 colors, they are referred to as Parti.